Tax guide

 Records to keep

-• Purchase or construction agreement
+• Purchase agreement or construction contract for the new house

 Step-by-step checklist